Zahin-Tajwar/Music_Player/README.md

-# Music_Player
+## Music_Player

-Its a GUI application for listening music or a GUI music player app.
+Its a GUI application that can be used for listening music made using tkinter and python.